diligentsearch/outofcopyright-website/outofcopyright/readme-config.md

 	'Github Management' will be displayed

-Go to diligentsearch.local and select <Countries list> :
+Go to diligentsearch.local and select the first link Countries list :

 	a list of countries will be displayed in the left panel and a changelog on the right side of the screen.